top of page

 Dana is also a founding member of Families For Safe Streets (FSS) which confronts the epidemic of traffic violence through advocacy and emotional support.
 In 2015 she created CooperStock’sWay.org, a non profit 501C3 that raises money for children in need.
 The organization is named for her late son Cooper, a victim of traffic violence at the age of nine.

 Since its inception, hundreds of children have attended the Coops Hoop’s Basketball Camp.
-In addition, plans are currently underway to build a new state of the art K-12 school in the small town of Thiewa, Beyla in Guinea, Africa.
+In addition, plans are currently underway to manually drill two wells to provide clean water to two neighboring villages in the West African nation of Guinea.

 Dana Lerner resides in NYC with her family.